-If the vehicle is not being used during freezing conditions the water should be drained.
-If the vehicle is being used in such conditions, refer to the section 9 for details of the automatic draining of the heater and use of the water tank heaters.
+If the vehicle is not being used during freezing conditions the water must be drained.
+If the vehicle is being used in such conditions, refer to Section 9 for details of the automatic draining of the heater and use of the water tank heaters.